ibm-cloud-docs/cloud-object-storage/faq-provisioning.md

 Once you exceed the allowed usage, the service instance associated with the Lite plan becomes inaccessible.
 You will receive a warning notification email with corrective steps.
 If you do not take action, the instance is removed.

-## My COS service is locked.
-How do I reactivate the COS service?
+## What if my Lite Plan instance is locked?
 {: #faq-locked-account}
 {: faq}

-Exceeding the data limit for the Lite account is one of the reasons why your account is locked or deactivated.
-The [COS support](https://cloud.ibm.com/unifiedsupport/cases/form) team can help to unlock your account.
+In cases where a Lite Plan instance has exceeded the size limit, and your account is locked or deactivated:

-* The lite plan account can be activated only once.
+* The [COS support](https://cloud.ibm.com/unifiedsupport/cases/form) team can help to unlock your account.

 * Upon enablement, reduce your storage to less than 25GB within a week to prevent it from getting disabled again.
+Your Lite Plan instance can be reactivated only once.
+If your usage quota is violated a second time, conversion to a paid plan is required.

 ## How does frequency of data access impact the pricing of {{site.data.keyword.cos_short}}?
 {: #faq-access-price}